sleuthkit/autopsy/README.txt

 INSTALLATION

 For a Windows installation, all Autopsy dependencies are bundled with the installer provided.
-There is no need for manual installation of additional dependencies if the Windows installer is used.
+Manual installation of additional dependencies are not required if the Windows installer is used.

-If you want the Japanese localized version, you must have the Japanese language pack (http://support.microsoft.com/kb/972813) installed and the default locale set to JA. (http://windows.microsoft.com/en-us/windows/change-system-locale#1TC=windows-7).
+If the Japanese localized version is required, the [Japanese language pack](http://support.microsoft.com/kb/972813) must be installed and the default locale must be [set to JA](http://windows.microsoft.com/en-us/windows/change-system-locale#1TC=windows-7).

 Refer to the KNOWN_ISSUES.txt file for known bugs that could cause investigation problems.

 SUPPORT

-There is a built-in help system in Autopsy once you get it started.
-There is also a QuickStart Guide that comes with the installer.
+Built-in help system exist once Autopsy gets started.
+An QuickStart Quide also comes with the installer.

 Send any bug reports or feature requests to the sleuthkit-users e-mail list.
     http://www.sleuthkit.org/support.php